-- Unsecured Networks: Employees connecting via their home wifi or public connections (cafes, coworking spaces, etc.), which are easily hacked.
+- Unsecured Networks: Employees connecting via their home Wi-Fi or public connections (cafes, co-working spaces, etc.), which can easily be hacked.

-- Unsecured personal devices: Employees working from personal devices, which have been hacked or infected with malicious software.
-There’s also an additional risk of personal devices being stolen.
+- Unsecured personal devices: Employees working from personal devices, which have been hacked or infected with malicious software There’s also an additional risk of somebody stealing their personal devices.

 - Data Loss and Breaches: Remote employees fail to adequately separate work and personal data, accidentally share company data, or inadvertently delete/lose data.

-- Password Sharing: Employees creating accounts on remote work software reuse old and weak passwords that have already been exposed and made available online.
+- Password Sharing: Employees creating accounts on remote work software reuse old and weak passwords. they might have already been exposed and made available online.

 - Malicious Insiders: Disgruntled or malicious employees may exploit the transition to remote work and weakened security infrastructure to attack a company, steal private data, or pursue other nefarious schemes for personal gain.